State profile

 A note on self-reported state data

-The state field on each NHTSA complaint is supplied by the consumer at the time of filing — there is no mandatory validation that the owner is filing from their state of registration, nor that the incident occurred in that state.
-In practice this means a complaint filed by a District of Columbia resident about a vehicle they purchased in a neighboring state is still tagged to District of Columbia; conversely, an out-of-state visitor whose vehicle developed an issue while driving through District of Columbia but who filed from their home state will not appear in this view.
-NHTSA does not deduplicate by VIN across years, so multi-year complaints from the same vehicle accumulate in the totals.
-When using this page as a starting point for buying-decision research, treat District of Columbia's ranking as directional, not absolute, and pair it with the model-level rankings linked above.
+The state field on each NHTSA complaint is supplied by the consumer at filing, there is no mandatory check that the owner filed from their registration state, nor that the incident occurred in District of Columbia.
+A a District of Columbia resident reporting a purchase made elsewhere still tags here; a visitor who filed from another home state will not.
+NHTSA does not deduplicate by VIN across years, so multi-year filings from the same vehicle accumulate.
+Treat District of Columbia's LIGHT ranking as directional and open the model pages linked above.